People are asking me to write more on , especially .

 You must decide for yourself if you want to ingest this substance.
 There is a natural alternative to artificial sweeteners that Dr. Mercola prefers and uses.
 We recommend it too, and that is Stevia.

 Are You A Concerned Diabetic?
-Is Stevia and Sorbitol The Right Answer For You?
+Is Stevia, Monk Fruit, Sorbitol and Erythritol The Right Answer For You?

 Other countries and diabetics have both taught us a lot about controlling insulin naturally.
-For many years, diabetics have used products sweetened with polyalcohol sugars like sorbitol, xylitol, malitol, and mannitol.
-These are natural sweeteners that do not trigger an insulin reaction.
+For many years, diabetics have used products sweetened with polyalcohol sugars like sorbitol, xylitol, maltitol, mannitol and erythritol.
+These are chemical sweeteners made from natural plants that do not trigger an insulin reaction.
 (Xylitol can be derived from birch tree pulp.)
 They have half the calories of sugar and are not digested by the small intestine.

 TO YOUR GOOD HEALTH!